Koalha/bdm_hackathon/README.md

 Here is a map showing the reserves' locations in Central Finland:
 ![Nature reserves in Central Finland](conservation_areas.png)

+### Forest Mask

+`forestmask/forestmask_centralfinland` is a vector mask layer describing the area Central Finland that is used on forestry.
+The field "omistajary" in its attribute table apparently tells whether a forest patch is private or public property: a value of zero when public property, 1 otherwise.

+### Protection Suggestion

+`protection_suggestion/protection_suggestion` is a digitized suggestion for a nature reserve in the Keuruu forest conflict area made by the Finnish Association for Nature Conservation bases on their field studies.
+The field "type" in its attribute table tells whether FANC thinks an area is very valuable conservation-wise, or whether it should be conserved as otherwise valuable old-growth forest.

 ### Municipalities

 `kuntajako/kunnat.shp` is a shapefile describing the municipalities of Central Finland.